Grant Funding News for Dr. Martin Schwacha! (2017-04-18)

 This research experience can set the stage for a productive academic career, propel the resident to a top fellowship, or simply allow the young surgeon an opportunity to learn what really goes into research so that he/she may evaluate medical literature more critically.
 Regardless of a surgeon's ultimate career path, we believe that time spent in research should complement the clinical training and make one a better surgeon over the long term.

 Research opportunities are at the discretion of the resident and can be mentored by faculty within the Department of Surgery or in conjunction with other departments.
 Some residents have even chosen to do research at other institutions.
-Past resident research projects have been the realms of bench science, clinical research, education, and public health policy.
+Past resident research projects have been in the realms of bench science, clinical research, education, and public health policy.

 Each week residents who are currently on research assignment will present their work and receive feedback from faculty on their research design, method, data analysis, and interpretation.
 Surgery faculty, residents and students who wish to rehearse a research presentation to better prepare for a meeting are encouraged to schedule an opportunity to do so at this meeting.

-(Master's of Science Degree in Clinical Investigation)
+(Master of Science Degree in Clinical Investigation)

 Conducted through the Graduate School of Biomedical Sciences at the UT Health Science Center, the MSCI degree program offers coursework and mentored research for degree-seeking and non-degree seeking students.
 Health Science Center faculty members, staff, students, residents and fellows are invited to apply for the Master of Science in Clinical Investigation (MSCI) degree program.